tatiananantes/skills-workshops/ruby-fundamentals/class-syntax/README.md

     * Has 5 methods:
       * `initialize` This is provided for you.
       * `add`.
 Takes a hash representing a car as a parameter and appends it to the list of cars.
-      * `find_car`.
+      * `find`.
 Takes a number plate as a parameter and returns a car with a matching registration plate.
-      * `remove_car`.
+      * `remove`.
 Takes a number plate as a parameter and deletes the car from the list of cars.
-      * `all_cars_by_make`.
+      * `all_of_make`.
 Takes a make as a parameter and returns a list of all the cars of that make.

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->